ta5578/jsonlib/README.md

 ### Intuitive, consistent, and easy to use API.
 * All parsing errors throw `json::parse_exception`s.
+* All library functions live within the `json` namespace.
 * See the `example` section below for an example of parsing JSON and getting values out of the DOM.
 For more complete examples, visit the `tests.cpp` file.

 ## Example